tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 .. note:: Audio clips loaded in Sub-Xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ).

-.. note:: As the soundtrack cannot be played back when viewing files in the OpenToonz flipbook, you can activate the **Use Default Viewer for Movie Formats** option in the Preferences  →  General dialog, in order to view files with their own default viewer, e.g. QuickTime for the MOV format, thus playing back the soundtrack as well.
+.. note:: As the soundtrack cannot be played back when viewing files in the Tahoma flipbook, you can activate the **Use Default Viewer for Movie Formats** option in the Preferences  →  General dialog, in order to view files with their own default viewer, e.g. QuickTime for the MOV format, thus playing back the soundtrack as well.

 .. tip:: **To play the contents of an audio column/layer back:**